jsdelivr/bot/README.md

 #### Why not travis/jenkins etc

-Could of be done, but it would have been slower to validate and be difficult to support issue comment hooks (actions when a mod wants a pr squashed).
+Could of be done, but it would have been slower to validate and be difficult to support issue comment hooks (actions when a mod wants a pr squashed) and auto merging.

 ### How